heathen00/wfparser3/wfparser3/README.md

 It may be necessary to provide the ability to disable / enable events for scenarios like a given event was incorrectly defined (or something) and should not be used anymore.

+Ideas I had during implementation:
+   * perhaps you should have an interface that the localized data should implement that maps the localized fields to the localized data.
+   * you should consider re-implementing the localization so that their are three tiers.
+The first tier is the user defined localization configuration(s) and it can be fully configuration based.
+It is searched first for the localization data.
+The second tier is the system tier and it is hard coded.
+This is to get around the chicken and egg situation related to using the same interfaces that may require localized data from the "system" topic while setting up the "system".
+The third and last tier is to handle scenarios when the localization data is missing from the two previous tiers.
+Instead of halting the system due to a localization misconfiguration, you can just report that the localization data is missing.
+This would be less prone to runtime errors.

 ## Rough Notes